 2 + 2/2 + 3/3 = 4.
 In other terms, you can think of uniqueness score as the weighted sum of correlations with a source multiplied by the following weights:

 1/(# of intelligence sources containing the indicator)

-As for the timeliness score, it takes into consideration the time difference between the updated time of the private enclave report and the source report submission time.
-We assume that the report submission time corresponds to the an incident time.
-If many intelligence sources and private enclave reports contained the same indicator, we pick the first private enclave report submission and find the source report which provides the most recent enrichment.
+The timeliness score takes into consideration the time difference between the updated time of the private enclave report and the submission time of the source report.
+We assume that the report submission time corresponds to an incident time.
+If many intelligence sources and private enclave reports contain the same indicator, we pick the first submission in the private enclave and find the source report with the most recent enrichment.
 Again, you can think of timeliness as the weighted sum of correlations with a specific intelligence source w.r.t. to the following weights:

 1/(# days difference between the private enclave report and source report)

 As you can see from these weights the correlation become inversely proportional to the time difference in days.
 This results in prioritization of enrichment that is provided in a timely manner.